HumMod/documentation/docs/how_to_download_hummod_windows.md

 3. Extract all the files to the locataion of your choice.

-4. Go to the folder, open HumMod and enjoy.
+4. Go to the folder, open HumMod.exe and enjoy.